Quick tunnels

 What gets created

 Each invocation writes a temporary project file at ~/.localcan/projects/_quick_<scheme>_<port>_<random>.yml and tells the daemon to reload.
-When you Ctrl+C, the file is removed and the daemon reloads again.
+For http and https tunnels it also enables the local HTTP and HTTPS proxy listeners so the .local URL is reachable on both schemes.
+When you Ctrl+C, the file is removed and the daemon reloads again (the proxy listeners stay enabled).

 If both the localcan quick-tunnel process and its daemon exit abnormally, the next quick-tunnel invocation spawns a fresh daemon and sweeps any leftover _quick_*.yml files.
 If only the quick-tunnel process exits but the daemon keeps running, the orphan file stays in projects/ until you remove it (or until the daemon is stopped and a new quick tunnel is run).